Impact-Forge/BattleSpaceGDD/docs/dev/elevator-pitches.md

 ## Introduction:

-&#x20;Ladies and gentlemen, welcome to Impact Studios, where we are developing a groundbreaking game called "BattleSpace."
+&#x20;Ladies and gentlemen, welcome to Impact Forge, where we are developing a groundbreaking game called "BattleSpace."
 Today, I am here to present a 30-minute elevator pitch for funding this ambitious project.
 "BattleSpace" is a large-scale open-world, multiplayer, strategic shooter game that combines land, sea, and air combat.
 It offers an immersive and action-packed experience, allowing players to engage in simi-tactical military operations across vast terrains.
 With its economy-based gameplay and emphasis on teamwork and strategy, "BattleSpace" promises to revolutionize the military shooter genre.
 Let's dive into the details.

 ## Game Overview: